Student Guide to PLA

 - Make sure that your PLA Plan will fit within your Program of Study and course registration plans - Obtain academic advising from the Academic Department of your Major/Program of Study before dropping or adding classes based upon your PLA Plan.

-- Use your Program Evaluation from Web Advisor to review your required courses and identify courses in your Program of Study that contain material you may have already mastered.
+- Use your Program Evaluation from Web Advisor to review your required courses and identify courses in your Program of Study that contains material you may have already mastered.

 - Research the Pathway for the assessment method to document your learning.